Note: The information in this section pertains to the FIT and ASFIT program.

 - The Business of Forestry

 Read the Six Experience Areas Overview document for details.
-Modules are not intended to replace or satisfy post-secondary requirements or any core competency requirements necessary for membership.
-While some of the modules may assist with satisfying core competency requirements for allied members, they are not designed for this purpose.
+Modules are not intended to replace or satisfy post-secondary requirements or any core competency requirements necessary for practising registration.
+While some of the modules may assist with satisfying core competency requirements for allied science trainees, they are not designed for this purpose.

 - learning materials,